fredyang/ajaxMock/readme.md

 [ajaxMock](http://semanticsworks.com/) - A mock for jQuery AJAX
 ==================================================
+It is inspired by [gist:1445906](https://gist.github.com/1445906) by cowboy.

 How can you use it?
 --------------------------------------

-You can write your normal code as if you don't have it imported to your page.
-When you want to mock your ajax call, import it ajaxMock.js into your page.
+You can write your normal jQuery ajax code as usual.
+When you want to mock your ajax call, import it ajaxMock.js into your page, and follow the following code.
+The your ajax call will be served by the mock.

 $.ajaxMock.on();

 //for simple url mock use

-$.ajaxMock.url( urlOrUrlRegeEx, resultOrResultFunction);
+$.ajaxMock.url( urlOrUrlRegEx, resultOrResultFunction);

-//for full control use
+//for full control use, or develop your own higher level api use

 $.ajaxMock.setup(function match(mergedOptions, originalOptions) { return true;},
 function result(mergedOptions, originalOptions) { return mockValue});